 - Drinking water often, preferably with a lemon squeezed in it, may prove beneficial.

 - Eating green apples can purge any lingering metallic taste.

-- You may find gargling with a little baking powder solution or salt useful in effectively dealing with the metallic taste.
+- You may find gargling with a little baking soda solution or salt is effective in dealing with the metallic taste.

 - Use of ginger in the form of ginger tea or ginger ale can be an effective remedy to get rid of the metallic taste in the mouth.